compsoc-edinburgh/compsoc-sigweb/_pages/faq.md

 permalink: /faq
 ---

-# WHAT IS COMPSOC?
+# What is CompSoc?

 We have [an about page](/about)!
 You can find it on one of the tabs above.

-# WHAT IS THE BEST PROGRAMMING LANGUAGE TO LEARN FIRST?
-WHAT DO YOU GUYS RECOMMEND?
+# What is the best programming language to learn first?
+What do you recommend?

 This is not an easy question to answer because each language is suited for performing different tasks, and very often one language can perform the exact same thing as another (with about the same effort).
 However with the relatively recent and strong popularity of OOP based languages, it would be good to start on one of those just to get your feet wet.
-For this purpose Python and JavaScript are good candidates because they are amongst the most popular languages for beginning programmers and have entire libraries of introductory books on them.
+For this purpose **Python** and **JavaScript** are good candidates because they are amongst the most popular languages for beginning programmers and have entire libraries of introductory books on them.
 The more daring would plunge off into C++ which maybe hard to use and timely to create programs in, but you will really begin to appreciate